yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps - Infrastructure edition.md

     ![This screenshot of the Kubernetes management dashboard shows an error with the replica set.](media/Ex2-Task1.5.png)

 6. The log indicates that the content-api application is once again failing because it cannot find a mongodb instance to communicate with.
-You will resolve this issue by migrating your data workload to CosmosDb.
+You will resolve this issue by migrating your data workload to CosmosDB.

     ![This screenshot of the Kubernetes management dashboard shows logs output for the api container.](media/Ex2-Task1.6.png)